nanopb/nanopb/README.txt

 basic parsing of .proto files.
 However, it does mean that you need the Google's protobuf library in order to run the generator.

-If you have downloaded a binary package for nanopb (either Windows or Linux version), the 'protoc' binary is included in the 'generator-bin' folder.
+If you have downloaded a binary package for nanopb (either Windows, Linux or Mac OS X version), the 'protoc' binary is included in the 'generator-bin' folder.
 In this case, you are ready to go.
 Simply run this command:

     generator-bin/protoc --nanopb_out=. myprotocol.proto